bowmnath/cis-457-w23/activities/week-05-reliable.md

    neglibible.

 7. In your answers above,
-   you should have found that the larger number of outstanding letters led to better performance.
+   you should have found that the larger number of outstanding messages led to better performance.
    Given this,
    can you think of any reason why a protocol would not allow an unlimited